MystenLabs/llm-benchmarks/README-docker.md

 ## Configuration Options

-The Neuromansui CLI supports the following options:
+The Gymnasuium CLI supports the following options:

 - `--prompt NAMESPACE.NAME`: The prompt to use for generation (e.g., sui_move.base_contract)
 - `--module-name NAME`: Name of the module to generate